 Mathletics empowers pupils to choose their level and access the interactive animated support centre and maths dictionary when necessary.

 The clear reporting on progress allows pupils to become reflective learners, reviewing their own progress.
-After completing an activity pupils are show a progress graph.
+After completing an activity pupils are shown a progress graph.
 They are also given the chance to review their answers.
 The ‘Try Again’ button encourages pupils to have another go.

 What teachers are saying…